iarakshana/hw5/README.md

 This should be _very_ fast.
 (Second hint: when making your list of candidate circular primes, with the sieve, what property of circular primes can you exploit to dramatically reduce the size of that list.)

-The assignment is due October 26 at 1:30am.
+The assignment is due November 1 at 1:30am.